-Moreover, in an election or referendum period, JSP apply to all content related to the campaign, parties or candidates that is broadcast and published by CBC, regardless of the department concerned.
+Moreover, in an election or referendum period, the JSP applies to all content related to the campaign, parties or candidates that is broadcast and published by the CBC, regardless of the department concerned.

-The senior officers of information programming of the French and English services are responsible for interpreting and applying JSP and must be consulted in case of doubt by those responsible for general-interest programs and content.
-When sports, arts or other specialized units prepare news content, they are accountable to the senior officers of information programming who have final editorial authority over it.
+The Editors in Chief of the French and English Services are responsible for interpreting and applying the JSP and must be consulted in case of doubt by those responsible for general-interest programs and content.
+When sports, arts or other specialized units prepare news content, they are accountable to the Editor in Chief who has final editorial authority over it.

-JSP apply to all news, current affairs and public affairs content commissioned by CBC and produced by third parties.
+The JSP applies to all news, current affairs and public affairs content commissioned by CBC and produced by third parties.

-A manager commissioning content produced by a third party ensures compliance with JSP.
-A proposal for content that is not fully in compliance must be referred to senior editorial management.
+A proposal for content that is not fully in compliance should be referred to the Director.

 Editorial Responsibility and Upward Referral

-We apply these guidelines to each situation in good faith and according to our best judgement.
+We make ourselves familiar with the contents of the JSP.
+We apply the JSP to each situation in good faith and according to our best judgement.